Astronauts Enjoy NASA's Version Of Shrimp Cocktail

 We've been thinking of this as the shuttle Atlantis moves through its final mission.

-Dr. VICKIE KLOERIS (Johnson Space Center): My name is Vickie Kloeris.
+VICKIE KLOERIS: My name is Vickie Kloeris.
 I'm a food scientist and I've been working with space food systems for almost 26 years.

 INSKEEP: The Space Food Systems lab has developed about 60 different products for space.
 Kloeris says one favorite among the astronauts is shrimp cocktail.